 - Improved speed and reliability: Limitcheck and VMerror PostScript errors got really ugly right before level 2 popped up.
 Adobe fixed all of this by improving the memory management of its code and by optimizing the code.
 This also gave us better performance, especially with rotated scans.

 - Support for in-rip separation: Level 2 RIPs are capable of receiving a composite PostScript file and performing the color separation themselves.
 This is not a mandatory feature and there are certainly functional differences between level 2 RIPs from different manufacturers.

 - Image decompression on the RIP: Level 2 RIPs can decompress JPEG and CCITT group 4 compressed images.

-- Support for composite fonts: This is important for Asian countries which use bigger character sets than we do in Europe.
+- Support for composite fonts: This is important for Asian countries that use bigger character sets than we do in Europe.
 Apple was supposed to support composite fonts through QuickDraw GX.
 This can nowadays be found in an Apple closet somewhere, next to other breakthroughs like OpenDoc and the Newton.

 - Font and pattern caching: With level 2, boring things like font cache deletes disappeared.
 Pattern caching got picked up years later by some imposition applications like PressWise and Preps.